 - Runners report durability issues when using the shoe for daily or aggressive runs.

 - Some runners find that the shoe runs small.

 10. Columbia Montrail Rogue FKT II

-A 3D printed cage that eliminates the need for seams and glue tops the list of features for Columbia’s Montrail Rogue FKT II.
-Columbia boasts that the FKT stands for “fastest run time.”
-Even with a mix of lightweight features, the shoe weighs in at 11 oz.
+A 3D-printed cage that eliminates the need for seams and glue tops the list of features for Columbia’s Montrail Rogue FKT II.
+If you are hip to ultra-trail lingo, you know that FKT stands for “fastest known time,” which gives you a hint as to what ambitions Columbia has built into this shoe.
+Built with high-end endurance and performance in mind, the shoe weighs in at 11 oz.

-Montrail Rogue FKT II features 6.5mm lugs for traction and stability on rough terrains.
+Montrail Rogue FKT II features 6.5mm lugs for traction and stability on rough terrain.
 Columbia’s FluidFoam midsole gives it high cushioning that remains flexible yet supportive.
-The sole has perforations to further enhance flexibility and transition during gait cycle.
+The sole has perforations to further enhance flexibility and transition during your gait cycle.

 - The 3D printed cage provides durability and limits toe separation issues.

 - The shoe is very flexible.